How to Spot Financial Fraud

 Who hasn’t heard of someone who lost money – or worse, all of their savings – in financial fraud?
 Unfortunately, despite all the safeguards put in place by regulators, investors are still at risk of being targeted by fraudsters.

-Nobody is safe!
-Even large institutions get caught in the trap, and many victims feel guilty or ashamed and simply refuse to press charges… The many horror stories we hear about are just the tip of the iceberg.
+Even large institutions get caught in the trap, and many victims feel guilty or ashamed and simply refuse to press charges.
+The horror stories we hear on the news are just the tip of the iceberg.

 Financial fraud can take many forms.
 Here’s how to spot fraud and avoid becoming a victim.